 It’s more difficult to replace a battery in newer LG phones, including the G6, G7 ThinQ and V30.
 These phones have integrated batteries and do not feature easily-removable back covers, so the process involves:

 The job takes around 45 minutes for those who are experienced and comfortable with small electrical component repairs.
-You can get step-by-step instructions for replacing your LG phone battery on sites like iFixit and YouTube.
+This video shows you how to replace an LG G6 battery:

 WARNING: DIY phone battery replacement can void your warranty.
 If you don’t know what you are doing or make a mistake, it can also cause additional damage that costs more to fix than the original battery repair.
 Be sure to buy quality parts: If you use a poorly-constructed aftermarket battery, it could leak acid, catch fire or even explode.

 How much does LG phone battery replacement cost?

 Here’s a list of battery replacement fees for popular repair services.
 Replacing your own battery?
 Scroll down for pricing.

 You can buy OEM (Original Equipment Manufacturer) batteries for an exact replacement; or, you might be able to save money with an aftermarket brand.
 You’ll also need the right tools.
 Phone repair toolkits can cost anywhere from $5 to $50 or more, depending on the quality and quantity of tools.